paldhous/ucb/2019/dataviz/md/class7.md

 ### Close RStudio

 Before you exit RStudio, save and close you script, and close any data files you have open in `View`.
-If you don't do this, they will be opened the next time your launchc RStudio.
+If you don't do this, they will be opened the next time your launch RStudio.

 ### Keep R and RStudio up to date